dancinncoder/video_real_time/README.md

 # Noom

-Zoom clone using NodeJS, WebRTC and Websockets.
+Real-time chat service using NodeJS, WebRTC and Websockets.
-# video_real_time